batistasilva/batistasilva/README.md

 * desktop and web performance.
 * ➤ I am open to work and ready for new challenges.
 *  ####    ✨ I'm available for freelance projects.
-* 📫 How to reach me:
-* ⚡ Fun fact: I once built a small robot that sorted my Lego bricks by color\!

 ### **💻 My Skills**